Maternity / Adoption Leave Trust Claim

 The Maternity Leave Contribution is to be paid for all employees for whom the Class 1 Social Security Contributions are paid and for all employees (including Part-Timers) who are not eligible to pay Social Security Contributions but who are eligible for Maternity Leave according to the Employment and Industrial Relations Act (Cap.
 452.).

-The following employees are exempt from having the Maternity Leave Contribution paid in their respect:
+The following employees are exempt from having the Maternity Leave Contribution paid in their respect by their employer:

 - Employees over sixty-five (65) years of age who are exempt from paying Social Security Contributions, but are still considered to be in an employment relationship.